pr4aveen/tp/docs/DeveloperGuide.md

 * `TagListContainsKeywordPredicate` - Searches for projects/tasks based on tags.
 * `CompletionStatusPredicate` - Searches for projects/tasks based on completion status.

-Each of these predicate classes extends the `ContainsKeywordPredicate` class which implements the `Predicate` interface.
+Each of these predicate classes extends the abstract `ContainsKeywordPredicate` class which implements the `Predicate` interface.
 Each of these predicate classes takes in a match type, represented by the enumeration `FindType`.

 The `ContainsKeywordPredicate` has a `testPredicate` method that is used or overridden by the subclasses.
 This method is used to test predicates based on the `FindType`.